AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        type Date_Acc is access Date;
        type String_Acc is access String;

        D   : Date_Acc   := new Date'(30, November, 2011);
        Msg : String_Acc := new String'("Hello");
     end Access_Types;

 Dereferencing
 ~~~~~~~~~~~~~

-The last missing piece to be able to use access types is how to use their
+The last important piece of Ada's access type facility is how to get from
+an access value to the object that is pointed to, that is, how
-value.
-For that we need to dereference the pointer.
+to dereference the pointer.
 Dereferencing a pointer
-uses the :ada:`.all` syntax in Ada, but is only rarely necessary - in most
+uses the :ada:`.all` syntax in Ada, but is often not needed - in many
-cases, the access wil be implicitly dereferenced for you:
+cases, the access value will be implicitly dereferenced for you:

 .. code:: ada